Channels

 ParameterDescriptionType

 dataData payload for the message.
-The supported payload types are Strings, objects or arrays capable of JSON representation, buffers containing arbitrary binary data, and null.
-(Note that if sending a binary, that binary should be the entire payload; an object with a binary field within it may not be correctly encoded)Object
+The supported payload types are Strings, Hash or Array objects that can be serialized to JSON using to_json, binary data as ASCII-8BIT byte arrays, and null.
+(Note that if sending a byte array, it should be the entire payload; a hash or array with a bytearray field within it may not be correctly encoded)Object

 messagesAn array of message objects to publishMessage []